Ronny Gunnarsson. Oral presentation [in Science Network TV]. Available at: https://science-network.tv/oral-presentation/. Accessed October 4, 2023.

 - Do not have a slide for everything you say

 Remember that slides are to support you but you are still the presenter.
 You should not have a slide for everything you say.

 - Do not write complete sentences on slides

 The audience will try to read all slides and listen to what you say at the same time.
 It will annoy the audience if that is not possible.
 A lot of text means that the audience will ignore either you or the slides, or sometimes both!
 Hence, slides should contain a minimum of text.
-They should rather have information that supports what you say such as pictures, figures, graphs or short key words, not full sentences.
+They should rather have information that supports what you say such as pictures, figures, graphs or short key words, never full sentences.
 This is usually the most difficult challenge to accomplish.
-It also means that you can’t use your slides as a prompt just reading from them (…you can but this will mostly be perceived as very uninspiring and boring).
+It also means that you can’t use your slides as a prompt just reading from them (…you can but this will mostly be perceived as very uninspiring and very boring).
 Hence, do not write sentences on the slides (unless it is an important reasonably short quote).
 The slides are only there to support what you say, not to replace you.

 - Use a large font size

 You are sitting one person in front of your own computer while making the Powerpoint presentation.
 It looks good when you do this… …but… …a font size below 24-26 will often be impossible to read for the audience in a large venue.
 The quality of text may deteriorate further if your presentation is video-linked to another site.
 Hence, it is recommended to use font size 28 or 32 unless there are specific reasons for using another font size.
 This is also consistent with avoiding cluttering slides with sentences and lots of information.

 You can usually not just copy and paste tables from publications.
 They almost always use a small font size and are often more cluttered.
 Hence, the best is to create your own tables in Powerpoint.
 The rule of thumb is to use a maximum of 6 columns and 6 rows.
 Including more information will confuse and annoy your audience.
 If you must have more split into several slides or create an innovative figure.